Nashville-Public-Library/talklib/README.md

 ### -[Twilio](https://www.twilio.com/)
 Twilio is used for SMS and phone call notifications.

+THIS IS NOT SOMETHING YOU NEED TO DOWNLOAD/INSTALL.

 Access our TL Twilio info (token, etc.) by [logging in](https://www.twilio.com/login) to Twilio.